 In Prototyping, we build and test the first versions of the product.
 This involves:

 Prototyping is a cornerstone of rapid prototyping—a chance to validate concepts quickly and refine the design based on real-world feedback.
+In end to end product development, prototyping is never a one-time event; it is an iterative loop that drives the electronic product development process toward the final design.

 Stage 8: Validation